-Even in young couples, the majority of naturally conceived embryos has an abnormal chromosome count, mostly because the female egg, which should give one copy of each chromosome to the embryo, gives two (leading to a trisomy) or zero (leading to a monosomy) instead.
-This phenomenon is called new mutation, more specifically non-disjunction and increases exponentially with the age of the woman; it represents the biological background for the steep decrease in fertility and increase in miscarriages in women over the age of 35 years.
+Even in young couples with normal parental chromosomes, the majority of naturally conceived embryos have an abnormal chromosome count, mostly because the female egg, which should give one copy of each chromosome to the embryo, may give two (leading to a trisomy) or zero (leading to a monosomy) instead.
+This phenomenon is due to non-disjunction of the chromosome pairs and increases exponentially with the age of the woman; it represents the biological background for the steep decrease in fertility and increase in miscarriages in women over the age of 35 years.

 In the well-known centre in Valencia (Spain), the proportion of abnormal embryos in function of female age was examined:

 The proportion of abnormal embryos, which is 51.8% in the age group below 35 years, increases continuously to literally 77.9% at 41-42 years.
 One needs to consider that only day 5 embryos (blastocysts) were examined; when testing embryos on day 3 like in previous years, even 90% would have been abnormal at 42 years of age.
 This underscores that waiting until day 5 alone eliminates many embryos with unsuitable chromosomal content, avoiding futile embryo transfers.